anyars-encarta/custom-modal-popup/README.md

 > Custom Popup is an interactive app that opens a popup dialog when a button is clicked.

+> Custom Popup is an interactive app that opens a popup dialog when a button is clicked.

 ## 🛠 Built With <a name="built-with"></a>
 1. React
 3. CSS